JavierMontillaArias/JavaScript/README.md

-# Repositorio de prácticas JavaScript – Zero to Mastery (ZTM)
+# JavaScript Practice Repository – Zero to Mastery (ZTM)

-Este repositorio contiene ejercicios y proyectos realizados durante mi formación en JavaScript a través de la plataforma **Zero to Mastery (ZTM)**.
-El objetivo principal es desarrollar una base sólida en programación con JavaScript moderna (ES6+) aplicada al desarrollo web.

-## Estructura del repositorio
+This repository contains JavaScript exercises and projects developed while studying through the **Zero to Mastery (ZTM)** platform.
+It covers foundational topics in modern JavaScript (ES6+) and is focused on hands-on learning through practical examples and mini-projects.

+## Repository Structure

-- `Basics`: Sintaxis fundamental, variables, condicionales, bucles y funciones.
+- `Basics`: Core JavaScript syntax, variables, conditionals, loops, and functions.
-- `DOM`: Manipulación del Document Object Model para interactuar con HTML y CSS.
+- `DOM`: Manipulation of the Document Object Model to dynamically interact with HTML and CSS.
-- `Eventos`: Uso de eventos para crear páginas dinámicas.
-- `Proyectos`: Aplicaciones prácticas como juegos, formularios interactivos, herramientas de frontend, etc.

-## Tecnologías y herramientas
+- `Eventos`: Handling user-triggered events to make web pages interactive.
+- `Proyectos`: Practical mini-projects such as games, forms, and interactive components.

+## Technologies and Tools

-- Lenguaje: JavaScript (ES6+)
+- **Language:** JavaScript (ES6+)
-- Entorno: Navegadores modernos
+- **Environment:** Modern web browsers
-- Editor de código: Visual Studio Code
+- **Code Editor:** Visual Studio Code

-## Objetivos de aprendizaje

-- Dominar los fundamentos del lenguaje JavaScript.
-- Manipular el DOM de forma dinámica y eficaz.
-- Implementar lógica interactiva mediante eventos.
-- Crear proyectos completos como base para el desarrollo frontend profesional.

-## Estado del repositorio

-Este repositorio está en desarrollo y se irá actualizando conforme avance en los cursos de ZTM y en nuevos proyectos personales.
+## Learning Objectives

+- Build a strong foundation in modern JavaScript syntax and logic.
+- Dynamically modify HTML and CSS using DOM manipulation.
+- Handle user events to create interactive and responsive UI components.
+- Complete small real-world projects to reinforce concepts and prepare for frontend development.

+## Repository Status

+This repository is actively growing as I continue to complete more lessons and projects from the ZTM JavaScript curriculum.

+---